gonzomir/wp-poll/readme.txt

 * 100% WordPress Build in jQuery.
 * 100% Support to use Categorized Poll.
 * Visitors can see All Polls with Awesome filters.
+* Admin can set any Poll for all TIME.

+### PRO Features
+* Analytics as like as Google.

 ### SO WHY LATE?
 GET RIGHT NOW